How to do you homework for Sports Betting

 Digest Some Betting Stats

 From traditional stats, to advanced stats, to betting stats.
 Remember, the name of the game isn’t to win a World Series right.
 It’s to win bets.
-That being the case, you’ll want to tap into some sports betting stats and trends to see how a team performs.
+That being the case, you’ll want to tap into some sports betting stats, read the current odds, and trends to see how a team performs.
 For example: the Golden State Warriors won 73 games last season but being so dominant, they faced tons of big spreads.
 How did they fare as a favorite of 9.5-12 points?
 They went 34-7 on the road, but how many of those games did they cover the spread?
 What about when they faced strong defensive teams?

 You can check out certain stats at SBR or check out StatFox to get a lot of these questions answered.
 Wherever you end up looking, make sure you check out the betting stats for the game before you lay down your action.